 These turtles will actually float, which makes them a ton of fun especially in the bath tub or even in a water table like we did!

 Another thing my girls love is learning about their favorite animals.
 Sophia’s favorite type of books are animal nonfiction books.
-And they’re both always amazed at fun facts which is what inspired me to share these 10 fun sea turtle facts for kids.
+And both of my girls are always amazed at fun facts, which is what inspired me to share these sea turtle facts.

 Yes million years.
 That means that sea turtles were around when dinosaurs roamed the Earth!

-3. Sea Turtles have a form of GPS.
+9. Sea turtles have a form of GPS.